- Naomi Stephens | Permaculture Designer

 Cosmos

-If you're looking to add a splash of color to your container garden, you can't go wrong with cosmos.
+If you want to add a splash of color to your container garden, you can't go wrong with cosmos.
 Not only are these flowers beautiful, but they're also edible!
-Cosmos come in a variety of colors, including pink, purple, and white.
+Cosmos come in various colors, including pink, purple, and white.

 They're easy to grow and don't require much care.
-Simply plant them in a sunny spot and water them regularly.
+Plant them in a sunny spot and water them regularly.
 You can start harvesting the flowers after they bloom.
 Add them to salads or use them to decorate cakes and cupcakes.

 Recommended: 400 Heirloom Non-GMO Edible Cosmos Seeds